superstar0402/pdoc/README.md

 We welcome contributions to `provwasm-test-tube`!
 If you find a bug or have an idea for a new feature, please open an issue or submit a pull request.

-## License

-The crates in this repository are licensed under either of the following licenses, at your discretion.

-    Apache License Version 2.0 (LICENSE-APACHE or apache.org license link) MIT license (LICENSE-MIT or opensource.org license link)

-Unless you explicitly state otherwise, any contribution submitted for inclusion in this library by you shall be dual licensed as above (as defined in the Apache v2 License), without any additional terms or conditions.